Modsia16/react-portfolio/README.md

 ## About

-As a web developer I want to create my own portfolio using React
+As a web developer I want to create my own portfolio using React, initiall this was meant to be a single page app but as my learning progressed this turned into a multifacited portfolio

-Given a single-page application portfolio
 - When I load the portfolio, then I am presented with a page containing a header, a section for content, and a footer
 - When I view the header, then I am presented with the developer's name and navigation with titles corresponding to different sections of the portfolio
 - When I view the navigation titles, then I am presented with the titles About Me, Portfolio, Contact, and Resume, and the title corresponding to the - current section is highlighted
-- When I click on a navigation title, then I am presented with the corresponding section below the navigation without the page reloading and that title is highlighted
+- When I click on a navigation title, then I am presented with the corresponding section below the navigation without the page reloading and that title is highlighted - * this has been changed to routed pages
 - When I load the portfolio the first time, then the About Me title and section are selected by default
 - When I am presented with the About Me section, then I see a recent photo or avatar of the developer and a short bio about them
 - When I am presented with the Portfolio section, then I see titled images of six of the developer’s applications with links to both the deployed applications and the corresponding GitHub repositories